danielyxie/bitburner/markdown/bitburner.ns.scp.md

 <b>Returns:</b>

-Promise&lt;boolean&gt;
+boolean

-True if the script/literature file is successfully copied over and false otherwise.
-If the files argument is an array then this function will return true if at least one of the files in the array is successfully copied.
+True if the file is successfully copied over and false otherwise.
+If the files argument is an array then this function will return false if any of the operations failed.

 ## Remarks